netdata/netdata/health/notifications/README.md

 <!--
----
-title: "Netdata alarm notifications"
+title: "Alarm notifications"
+description: "Reference documentation for Netdata's alarm notification feature, which supports dozens of endpoints, user roles, and more."
 custom_edit_url: https://github.com/netdata/netdata/edit/master/health/notifications/README.md
----
 -->

-# Netdata alarm notifications
+# Alarm notifications

 The `exec` line in health configuration defines an external script that will be called once the alarm is triggered.
 The default script is `alarm-notify.sh`.